 · Ask to put up the attached PDF in your place of work, group/church or children’s school

 · Join our Housing Team so that we can be more pro-active at this critical time – we especially need people with a marketing or housing background but everyone is welcome and useful – please reply to this email

 · Forward this email to friends and share the request on social media

 · Pledge to do at least one of the above today – you could be saving a life

 Thank you so much in advance for your help.

 The Rural Refugee Network (RRN) was set up in September 2015 by a group of volunteers in the Hampshire and West Sussex area with the express aim of taking practical action to help the current Syrian Refugee crisis.

-So far we have successfully settled 7 Syrian families in Hampshire.
+So far we have successfully settled 10 refugee families in Hampshire.

-Last year we had an incredible 80 volunteers help raise money, organise, educate and resettle Syrian families.
+Last year we had over 100 incredible volunteers help raise money, organise, educate and resettle Syrian families.